STAT545-UBC-hw-2018-19/hw02-fjbasedow/hw02-gapminder_exploration.md

 **1. Use filter() to create data subsets that you want to plot.
 Practice piping together filter() and select().
 Possibly even piping into ggplot().**

-I don't understand the use of `select()` when you're plotting data, aren't you selecting data in your plot settings anyways?
-But here's a plot that shows life expectancy per continent in the year 2007.
+Here is a violin plot, including jitter, of the life expectancy in each continent in the year 2007.

 ``` r
 gapminder %>%